 Security is always one of our highest priorities.
 We know that thousands of communities count on us to keep their member information, files, and private content secure.
 That's a responsibility we don't take lightly.

 As a result, we've employed many techniques that meet or exceed industry standards, including quite a few measures used for bank-level security.
 We'll summarize some of them below, by technique.

-We encrypt all traffic to our community websites with SSL encryption, a crucial measure that prevents many common forms of stolen data.
-Although others charge extra or overlook this necessity entirely, we enable SSL completely free for every community website.
-We go into more detail about this security feature in this help article about our use of SSL encryption.
+We encrypt all traffic to our community websites with HTTPS, a crucial measure that prevents many common forms of stolen data.
+Although others charge extra or overlook this necessity entirely, we enable HTTPS completely free for every community website.
+We go into more detail about this security feature in this help article about our use of HTTPS.

 Behind the scenes, in our data storage systems, we encrypt important personal data.
 This means that if it's ever intercepted or falls into the wrong hands, it will be useless without the means to decrypt it.

 Data hashing is like encryption, except it's one-way.
 We use this primarily for passwords, secrets, and certain API keys.
 That means that if hashed data falls into the wrong hands, it's impossible to convert back into its original form.

 Our authentication system uses a variety of account protection techniques, including (but not limited to) account locking mechanisms, aggressive API key expiration, multiple brute-force countermeasures, and stolen account detection.
 These details are relatively technical, but you can be confident we do everything possible on our end to keep your member information safe.